PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

     +++
     The proof of the :bdg-info-line:`Theorem 2` can be seen in the :bdg-ref-info:`Appendix`, click on this :bdg-info-line:`card` to jump to view.

 The proof extends Kakade and Langford's result.
-Using the fact that the random variables from two distributions with total variation divergence less than :math:`\alpha` can be coupled, so that they are equal with probability :math:`1-\alpha`.
+Given the fact that the random variables from two distributions with total variation divergence less than :math:`\alpha` can be coupled, we easily obtain that they are equal with probability :math:`1-\alpha`.

 Next, we note the following relationship between the total variation divergence and the :math:`\mathrm{KL}` divergence: